We love talking about how DivvyHQ makes work life better for busy content teams.

 6. Create your first content item

 Now that your calendar and team members are set up, it’s time for action.
 You’re gonna love how easy it is to add new content pieces into the workflow.
-To do so, click the big orange plus sign on the top nav bar (or, if you already have a due date in mind, you can hover over that day on your content calendar and click the orange + there to automatically set it as a deadline).
+To do so, click the big orange plus icon on the top nav bar (or, if you already have a due date in mind, you can hover over that day on your content calendar and click the +Content link to automatically set it as a deadline).
 This will pop up a form where you can enter basic details like title, summary, type, and owner.
 You can now either save it for later, add more details, or “Park It.”